 Among Cambridge Colleges, King's currently has one of the largest number of Economics Fellows who also teach and research in the University Faculty of Economics.
 They make up a vibrant, international and diverse group, with a variety of research interests such as macroeconomic and microeconomic theory, labour economics, game theory, market design and macroeconomic history.
 King's also has a large and friendly group of undergraduate and postgraduate students in Economics, who come from a wide range of backgrounds and receive careful support from the Fellows in College.

 Fellows at King's in Economics:

 The numbers admitted in Economics vary from year to year, but we rarely admit fewer than seven or more than ten undergraduates.
 We welcome candidates from all over the world.

 As well as proficiency in English, qualifications in Mathematics are important and you need an A-level (or equivalent) in Maths.
 Further Maths is very useful, but is not a requirement for admission.
 You do not need to have studied Economics formally, but you will need to be fascinated both by how economic behaviour can be modelled in the abstract, and in past and present real-life economic behaviour.

-All candidates for Economics at King's are required to take the pre-interview admissions assessment for Economics, which will take place in schools and other assessment centres.
+All candidates for Economics at King's are required to take the pre-registered admissions assessment for Economics, which will take place in schools and other assessment centres.
 You must be registered in advance to take the assessment.